Pink Floyd: Live at Pompeii: Paris

 During the filming in Paris, the band suggested they would like to film a performance of a short blues song with a howling dog, in the style of "Seamus" from Meddle.
 Maben knew Madonna Bouglione, daughter of circus director Joseph Bouglione, who was known to walk about Paris with a dog called Nobs.
 Accordingly, Nobs was invited into the studio, where the footage was filmed for "Mademoiselle Nobs".

-Maben subsequently did some of the editing of the final cut at home, due to financial constraints.
+Maben subsequently edited some of the final cut at home, due to financial constraints.
 He regretted doing this, as he felt it was important to separate his work and home life, but, at the time, he had no choice.

 Release history

 The original premiere took place on 2 September 1972, at the Edinburgh International Film Festival.
 This initial cut, running for one hour, only featured the live footage.
 The film was scheduled for a special premiere at London's Rainbow Theatre, on 25 November 1972.
 It was cancelled at the last minute by the theatre's owner, Rank Strand as they didn't have a certificate from the British Board of Film Censors and the theatre could be seen to be in competition with established cinemas.

 Maben was concerned that one of the problems with the film was that it was too short.
 In early 1973, Maben was fly fishing with Waters, and suggested the possibility of improving the film by watching them at work in a recording studio.
 Subsequently, Maben was invited with a small crew using a single 35 mm camera to Abbey Road Studios to film supposed recording sessions of The Dark Side of the Moon, as well as interviews conducted off-camera by Maben, and footage of the band eating and talking at the studio cafeteria.
 Maben was particularly happy with this footage, feeling it captured the spontaneous humour of the band.

 Running at 80 minutes, this latest version premiered on 10 November 1973, at the Alouette Theatre in Montreal, the release organized in part by George Ritter Films, and Mutual Films.
 It was a financial success in Canada, and according to Billboard, the film "did such amazing business in its first week in Montreal that the original number of prints ordered for Canada has doubled."
 The film's American release was overseen by the Cincinnati-based April Fools Films, an independent distributor founded for the purpose of distributing the film.
 Early test screenings in the US were held in April 1974 before premiering in other parts of the country, which happened later into the summer (accompanied in certain instances by a special quadraphonic mix).
 The film earned considerably more in the US, where, by October 1974, BoxOffice reported that the film had already grossed over $2 million.